Frequently Asked Questions

-BAPS uses the latest technology to enhance student learning, student engagement and student achievement.
-1:1 provides every student with a personal device to explore and utilize educational resources both inside and outside the classroom – from accessing class content and textbooks online, to communicating and collaborating with classmates and teachers.
+Broken Arrow Public Schools uses the latest technology to enhance student learning, student engagement and student achievement.
+1:1 provides every student in grades 8-12 with a personal device to explore and utilize educational resources both inside and outside the classroom – from accessing class content and textbooks online, to communicating and collaborating with classmates and teachers.
 With 1:1, students have the best teacher-facilitated instruction combined with the best technology at their fingertips!

 What is a Chromebook?

-The Chromebook is the student device that Broken Arrow Public Schools has purchased for its students through bond money.
+The Chromebook is the student device that BAPS has purchased for its students through bond money.
 The district researched many possibilities for student devices, and the Chromebook is durable, dependable, versatile and the perfect resource for students.
 The Chromebook is an internet-enabled laptop device that is designed to be interactive.
-These devices are similar to a library book: they will be checked out to students for long-term use, but they do remain the property of Broken Arrow Public Schools.
+These devices are similar to a library book: they will be checked out to students for long-term use, but they do remain the property of BAPS.
 These devices will accompany students to and from school each day so that learning can continue wherever the student might be.

 What if my student’s device gets damaged or stolen?

-The Broken Arrow Public Schools Student Technology Insurance Program has been established to give parents peace of mind through the ability to purchase insurance and provide HelpDesk support for the student device and accessories.
-If purchased, the insurance package will cover the repair or replacement costs of the Chromebook, charge cord and protective carrying case.
-The cost for protection is only $25 if purchased before July 20 and will increase to $30 if purchased on July 20 or later.
-Coverage lasts for one year.
+The Broken Arrow Public Schools Student Technology Insurance Program has been established to give parents peace of mind through the ability to purchase insurance and provide HelpDesk support for the student device.

 The insurance program is voluntary, but families are highly encouraged to participate.
 To purchase insurance, visit www.baschools.org/insurance.

-Please keep in mind that if insurance is not purchased at the time of device acceptance, parents/guardians are responsible for the full cost of any repair or replacement of all damage to or loss of the Chromebook, charge cord or protective case.
+Please keep in mind that if insurance is not purchased at the time of device acceptance, parents/guardians are responsible for the full cost of any repair or replacement of all damage to or loss of the Chromebook and charge cord.
 Please read the details in the Student Technology Insurance Program overview to learn more about the various costs associated with the student devices.

-Acts of intentional damage or damage caused from the Chromebook not inside its protective case will not be covered by the insurance.
+Acts of intentional damage will not be covered by the insurance.